birchsport/rps/README.md

 # README #

-This is the initial imply of a simple RPS game using the 'optimal algorithm' strategy for winning the game.
+This is the initial impl of a simple RPS game using the 'optimal algorithm' strategy for winning the game.
 I have tried to capture good/acceptable Scala idioms/standards a much as possible, and documented as much as possible.
 (With the obvious exception of having everything in one file.